-The Perseids meteor shower will reach a dazzling peak between the evenings of 12 and 13 August.
+The Geminids meteor shower is due to reach a dazzling peak on the night of 14 December.

 Planetary researcher and stardust expert Dr Ashley King shares his tips on how to catch the best view.

 Meteors are often called shooting stars, though the bright streaks you see in the sky don't have anything to do with stars.

 In fact, what you're wishing on are tiny particles of dust - leftovers from the birth of our solar system - vaporising in Earth's atmosphere.

 Some of the more spectacular of these meteors can sometimes be visible from central London however you're bound to get the best experience away from the light pollution of the city.

 'The darker the skies, the better your odds are of seeing the really faint ones as well,' Ashley says.
 'You could go to the coast or stand on a hill in the middle of the countryside somewhere.'

 'You might not be able to see anything for the first 10 minutes while your eyes adjust,' he adds.